linnienaryshkin/langchain/aws/exam.md

 - Amazon SageMaker AI | build, train, and deploy machine learning models
   - SageMaker Model Cards | documentation of the model
   - SageMaker JumpStart | pre-trained, open source models
-  - SageMaker Ground Truth | creation of high-quality labeled datasets by incorporating human feedback in the labeling process, which can be used to improve reinforcement learning models
+  - SageMaker Ground Truth | creation of high-quality labeled datasets by incorporating human feedback in the labeling process, which can be used to improve reinforcement learning models.
+Comprehensive set of human-in-the-loop capabilities
   - SageMaker Canvas | build machine learning models without writing code
   - SageMaker Studio | IDE for machine learning
-  - SageMaker Clarify | explain the model's decisions and detect bias, identify and mitigate bias in machine learning models and datasets
+  - SageMaker Clarify | explain the model's decisions and detect bias (metrics such as accuracy, robustness, and toxicity), identify and mitigate bias in machine learning models and datasets
+  - SageMaker Experiments | track, organize, view, analyze, and compare iterative ML experimentation to gain comparative insights and register and deploy your best-performing models
   - SageMaker Pipelines | orchestration and automation of ML workflows
   - SageMaker Model Registry | catalog, version, and manage ML models
   - SageMaker Feature Store | centralized repository for storing and sharing ML features
-  - SageMaker Data Wrangler | visual interface to import, clean, transform, and analyze data
+  - SageMaker Data Wrangler | visual interface to import, clean, transform, and analyze data.
+Fix bias by balancing the dataset
   - SageMaker MLflow | track, organize, view, analyze, and compare iterative ML experimentation to gain comparative insights and register and deploy your best-performing models
   - SageMaker Model Dashboard | monitor and manage your models in real-time
   - SageMaker Inference endpoint | allows clients to invoke deployed models